TheLastMonkey/Link_Scraper_Util_with_GUI/README.md

 file:///home/user/thisAPP/Cookbook%20C3%20PySimpleGUI.html
 but path looks like this..
        /home/user/thisAPP/Cookbook\ -\ PySimpleGUI.html
-file:// and %20 for space is **auto add** but anyting that encodes differently is fucked. :(
+file:// and %20 for space are **auto add** but anyting that encodes differently is fucked. :(

 I may update the fix this.